On The Sofa (9)

 19 December 2018 at 10:07 #66784

-- This reply was modified 1 month ago by thane16.
+- This reply was modified 2 years, 9 months ago by syzygy.
 Reason: accidentally making clarkkent 30 years younger: timey whimey

 I recall discussing this exact point with you too -last year, actually!
 I sensed a change but I do feel there are new posters with inclinations toward writing, editing and bonkerising with aplomb 🙂